Florencia en el Amazonas

 Daniel Catán • November 9, 12, 15, 17, 2019

 Florencia Grimaldi is a famous opera singer traveling to perform at the opera house in Manaus, Brazil, in the early 1900s.
-She also hopes to find her long-lost lover Cristóbal, a butterfly hunter who has disappeared into the Amazon jungle.
+She also hopes to find her long-lost lover Cristóbal, a butterfly hunter, who has disappeared into the Amazon jungle.

-Florencia journeys up the Amazon river by steamship with a cast of colorful characters including an intrepid female journalist and a couple looking to rekindle their love.
-As they penetrate deeper and deeper into the heart of the Amazon, the passengers and crew realize their voyage is not just a physical journey, but a mystical one.
+Florencia journeys down the Amazon river by steamship with a cast of colorful characters including an intrepid female journalist and a couple looking to rekindle their love.
+As they penetrate deeper and deeper into the heart of the Amazon, the passengers and crew realize their voyage is not just a physical journey, but also a mystical one.

 Music Director Antony Walker conducts; Stephanie Havey directs a revival of Jose Maria Condemi's original production.

 These performances have received special funding from The Pittsburgh Foundation.